 In fact, for some time, single stack magazines were the only magazines that reliably ran in rifles and handguns.
 But, the Ruger 10/22 rotary magazine proved to be reliable, easy to load and can remain loaded indefinitely.
 The layout of the Ruger 10/22 is traditional.
 Also, a variety of different barrel lengths are available.

-Overall, the weapon tends to be extremely lightweight and have a short length of pull.
+Overall, the weapon tends to be extremely lightweight and has a short length of pull.
 The charging handle is on the right side of the weapon.
 And the rifle uses a unique magazine release.
 Also, the ergonomics of the rifle are easy to understand and use.
 They lend themselves well to shooters of all sizes, including young shooters.
 The Ruger 10/22 includes simple open sights.
 Lastly, they also designed the 10/22 to make it easy to attach an optic, too.

 Why it’s Perfect for Beginners

 The Ruger 10/22 is one of the best beginner’s rifles out there.
 Because they mass-produce it, the Ruger 10/22 rifle is widely available, too.
 Also, it’s an affordable rifle with new models running at approximately $200.
 And the Ruger 10/22 design is perfect for beginners.
-The mass popularity makes it easy and affordable to find accessories like magazines, scopes and slings.
+The mass popularity makes it easy and affordable to find accessories like magazines, scopes, and slings.

 The Ruger 10/22 features a rimfire 22 cartridge.
 The 22 LR round is affordable with the ability to purchase a brick of 500 rounds for less than $30 on average.
 This allows a beginner to purchase a substantial amount of ammunition without breaking the bank.